ksobylak/lex_d/README.md

 If all the words are unique and no word is repeated, it will return `'DIVIDE BY ZERO'` (infinite lexical diversity).

 If any of the individual measures evaluate to 0, it will return `'ZERO'` (this shouldn't happen, and is indicitive of a problem).

+## String Parsing

+Lex D should strip out all html tags, &nbsp, \n, and all non-alphanumeric characters before computing a score.

 ## Lexical Diversity Overview